u california, Berkeley (PhD)

-I earned a BS in math with minor in economics at MIT and a PhD in math-physics at Berkeley (NSF fellow).
+I earned a BS in math with minor in economics (MIT) and a PhD in mathematical physics (Berkeley; NSF Fellow).
 I have been an R&D scientist at General Electric, where I helped solve design and manufacturing problems.
 I built mathematical simulations in many areas of engineering physics: stress and thermal analysis (of metal-glass-ceramic systems), optics, acoustics, and plasma physics; also manufacturing cost analysis.
-I won a Technical Achievement Award, published over 2 dozen internal technical reports, and four papers in refereed journals.
+I won a Technical Achievement Award, published over 2 dozen GE technical reports, and four papers in refereed journals.

 I gave seminars on engineering and physics at GE R&D. Comment from a research scientist: "You obviously missed your calling (in teaching)."

 I tutor, finance, economics, marketing, operations analysis, and strategy.